 Today I went through the North side neighborhoods and did some exploring.
 I came across a lot of closed sets of steps.
 Damn.
 Never one to follow signs, I climbed them anyway.
 What a weird day today turned out to be.

-I am assuming the offender of this graffiti had his/her heart broken.
-It's sad, love is evol.
 Spring Hill- City View doesn't even seem real.
 Crazy winding streets and utterly disconnected form the rest of the city, it feels like walking through the post apocalypse version of Pittsburgh.
 Years after humans have left and the deer have taken over.
 I felt uneasy and couldn't find a suitable place to park.
 People kept giving me strange looks as if they knew I was an outsider.
 These tiny pockets of homes on dead end streets I assume don't get many visitors.

 This is Bly Street.
 It doesn't go anywhere.